vorakl/TrivialRC/README.md

 any Dockerfiles which do not have an entrypoint yet and get by this the full control under processes with fairly detailed logs of what's is going on inside a container.
 Please, take a look at [examples](https://github.com/vorakl/TrivialRC/tree/master/examples) for more information.

-### The installation
+## Installation

 Basically, all you need to install TrivialRC is download the latest release of the script from `http://vorakl.github.io/TrivialRC/trc` and give it an execute permission.
-By default, it looks for configuration files in the same directory from which it was invoked but this behavior can be changed by setting a work directory (-w|--workdir parametr).
+By default, it looks for configuration files in the same directory from which it was invoked but this behavior can be changed by setting a work directory (`-w|--workdir` parametr).
 So, if you are going to use configuration files and keep them in /etc/, then you would probably want to install the script to /etc/ as well and simply run it without specifying any parametrs.
-Another option in this case could be to install the script in a more appropriate path but don't forget to specify '--workid /etc' parametr every time when you invoke this rc system.
+Another option in this case could be to install the script in a more appropriate path but don't forget to specify `--workdir /etc` parametr every time when you invoke this rc system.
 Both options are possible and depend more on a particular use case.
-For instance, in case of using in a Docker container, I personaly prefer to have all configuration in separate files in `trc.d/` sub-directory and copy it together with the script in /etc/ .
+For instance, in case of using in a Docker container, I personaly prefer to have all configuration in separate files in `trc.d/` sub-directory and copy it together with the script in `/etc/` .

-#### The installation on top of CentOS Linux base image
+### The installation on top of CentOS Linux base image

 This is an example of how it will look like in a Dockerfile with [centos:latest](https://hub.docker.com/_/centos/) as base image: